 We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
 Uses may include:

-- Within school on notice/display boards and in school prospectus, newsletters, etc. - Outside of school by external agencies such as the school photographer, newspapers, campaigns - Online on our school website or social media pages
+- Within school on notice boards and in school magazines, brochures, newsletters, etc. - Online on our school website or social media platforms - Outside of school by external agencies such as the school photographer, Godalming Learning Partnership, newspapers, campaigns on their websites, promotional material or social media platforms